Maged325/Python-Portfolio/EDA-Data-Analysis/banking-data-cleaning/readme.md

 ## 🚀 **Features**

-- Automatically removes duplicates, fills missing values, standardizes columns, and more
+- Automatically removes duplicates, handles missing values, and detects outliers
-- Summarizes key information about your dataset before and after cleaning
+- Standardizes column formats and cleans inconsistent entries
-- Includes sample data and explanations for a beginner-friendly exploration
+- Provides a summary comparison of the dataset before and after cleaning

 ## 📦**Requirements**